AliceO2Group/WebUi/Control/README.md

 * `readoutCardPath` - Prefix for KV Store for readout-card's configuration
 * `qcPath` - Prefix for KV Store for quality-control's configuration
 * `kVPrefix` - Name of the Consul cluster used by AliceO2

+### Kafka
+Use of a Kafka instance is optional.
+It is being used for prompting and receiving notifications, see more in [Kafka connector - Notification](../Framework/docs/guide/kafka.md) framework guide.

 ### InfoLogger GUI
 Use of InfoLogger GUI instance is optional.
 Configuration details about it are being used only for building URLs to help the user navigate the logs of its actions.